 Time integral type leakage detector is the equipment that identifies the leakage by utilizing the feature that the leakage noise has the continuity.

 This device measures the noise to be transmitted for a certain period of time (1 second up to 5 seconds) by attaching the sensor to the exposure points of service pipes within individual meter box.

-It has excellent characteristics such as being largely unaffected by intermittent usage sound of the waterworks or traffic noise transmitted through the ground, and not requiring skill to operate.
+It has excellent characteristics such as being largely unaffected by intermittent sound of water use or traffic noise transmitted through the ground, and not requiring skill to operate.